 Baltic Social, 27 Parliament Street, Liverpool, Merseyside, L8 5RN - Visit now

-We couldn’t resist a bit of an alternative pick here – the Baltic Social serves and Afternoon Punk Tea, which is about as far away from carefully cut finger sandwiches as it’s possible to get.
+We couldn’t resist a bit of an alternative pick here – the Baltic Social serves a Punk Afternoon Tea, which is about as far away from carefully cut finger sandwiches as it’s possible to get.
 Instead, think a mini cheese burger with baconaisse, honey chorizo skewers, deep fried ham hock and mac and cheese balls.
 In place of Victoria sponge there’s red velvet cake, oreo sponge and bubblegum cake.
 The veggie alternative also looks suitably rock and roll.